-Kids learn about Blue Whales as they make a cute paper bag craft using our free template.
+Kids can learn about whales as they make a cute paper bag craft using our free template.
 They can also watch a video and do a hands on activity to learn how blue whales eat.
-It’s totally going to be a BIG deal because they will be learning about the biggest animal ever to have lived on earth.
+It’s totally going to be a BIG deal because they will be learning about the biggest animal that lives on earth.

 Blue Whale Paper Bag Craft and Activities For Kids: